d1024choi/ProgressiveQueryRefineNet/README.md

 ```

 ## Acknowledgement
 We would like to thank the authors of [CVT](https://github.com/bradyz/cross_view_transformers), [BEVFormer](https://github.com/fundamentalvision/BEVFormer), [FIERY](https://github.com/wayveai/fiery), [LSS](https://github.com/nv-tlabs/lift-splat-shoot) for their sharing the original implementation codes.
-Our work is highly inspired and motivated by not only the mentioned works but also other predecessors.
+Our work is highly inspired and motivated not only by the mentioned works but also by other predecessors.